whoareuxd/Titanic-Database-analysis-/README.md

 # Titanic Dataset Analysis

-This repository contains a Jupyter Notebook that performs **exploratory data analysis (EDA)** on the Titanic dataset.
-The analysis focuses on **subtle, non-obvious patterns** rather than the usual survival statistics.
-The goal is to uncover unique insights about passengers’ demographics, fares, family size, and travel behavior.
+This is a Analysis on Titanic Database
 ## Dataset

 The dataset used is `titanic.csv`, downloaded from [Kaggle Titanic Dataset](https://www.kaggle.com/c/titanic/data).
 Please place the CSV file in the same directory as the notebook before running it.